eCubed/DevNotes/2019-06-08-03-templating-accessing-external-templates-from-component.md

 really apply to a simple panel component where we merely and always want to display the contents of the `<ng-template>`, but there are instances where we might want to show contents of one `<ng-template>` vs. another `<ng-template>`'s.

-Also, it is possible to let the host's markup get hold of certain values passed into our component or generated from inside our component, out to the `<ng-template>` for some additional control of how to render contents.
+Also, it is possible to let `<ng-templates>` we put inside our component's tags, to get hold of certain values passed into our component or generated from inside our component for some additional control of how to render contents.
 We will explore multiple `<ng-template>`s and exposing some values to `<ng-template>`